CRESYM/colib0.github.io/pages/models/regulations/AC1C/index.md

 - tC : Voltage regulator lead time constant in s
 - tE : Exciter field time constant in s
 - tF : Exciter rate feedback time constant in s
-- TolLi : Tolerance on limit crossing as a fraction of the difference between initial limits of limited integrator
+- TolLi : Tolerance on limit crossing as a fraction of the difference between initial limits of limited integrator in pu
 - tR : Stator voltage filter time constant in s
 - VaMaxPu : Maximum output voltage of voltage regulator in pu (user-selected base voltage)
 - VaMinPu : Minimum output voltage of voltage regulator in pu (user-selected base voltage)